ccp-volume-em/embo-volume-microscopy-2026/README.md

 3. Right-click **vEM_workshop_2026** in the first window, *Copy*, then *Paste* into the second.

 ### Ada (online participants)
 All tutorial data is stored in `/mnt/training/course_materials/vEM_workshop_2026/`.

-To copy it to your home directory:
+*This should be copied to your home directory automatically when you create a workspace.*
+In case it does not, you can perform a manual copy:
 1. Open the file manager (**Applications > System > File Manger**), select **Devices > training** and then **course_materials**.
 2. Open a second file manager window (**Applications > System > File Manger**).
 3. Right-click **vEM_workshop_2026** in the first window, *Copy*, then *Paste* into the second.